 - Simple Setup.
 To set up a Shopify store takes no more than 30 minutes.
 You don’t need to develop anything or start a complicated customizing process.

 - Easy Designs.
 Shopify gives you plenty of templates you can use and easily customize to your needs.
 You can change colors, fonts and all that with a simple click, which is great for people with zero design or coding knowledge.
+You can set up Shopify store in a fraction of time.

 - Reputable Platform.
 Shopify has been around since 2009 and is now one of the biggest players in the ecommerce space.
 Highly successful stores are based on Shopify, for example, Minaal, KKW Beauty, Jeffreee Star Cosmetics, or Madsen.